 Once the process finishes, you can start using the camera, and store your favorite shots on your SD card.

-How to Use SD Card on a Phone?
+How to Use SD Card on a Phone

 Today, not many smartphones come with SD card slots, as phone manufacturers have significantly bumped up the internal memory of their devices.
 Therefore, SD cards on smartphones are not widely used nowadays.